aimtyaem/GenAI4Leaders/README.md

-# ✅ Refined Outline for “GenAI for Leaders and Managers”
+# ✅ GenAI for Leaders and Managers

 ---